caesar0301/dotfiles/bin/README.md

 # Bin Directory - Custom Tools and Utilities

-This directory contains custom tools and utilities, including the `xxx-dotme` series of personalized tools designed to enhance development workflows.
+This directory contains custom tools and utilities, including the `dotme-xxx` series of personalized tools designed to enhance development workflows.

 ## Overview

-The `xxx-dotme` series consists of wrapper scripts and enhanced versions of common development tools, customized for personal use cases and improved user experience.
+The `dotme-xxx` series consists of wrapper scripts and enhanced versions of common development tools, customized for personal use cases and improved user experience.

 ## Tools Overview

-### Google Java Format (`google-java-format-dotme`)
+### Google Java Format (`dotme-google-java-format`)

 An enhanced wrapper for Google Java Format with improved Java detection, error handling, and user experience.